-The calculator to the right was designed to help you see how much cost savings you can expect once you decide to integrate our B2B sell-side eCommerce service with your SAP® system.
+The calculator below was designed to help you see how much cost savings you can expect once you decide to integrate our B2B sell-side eCommerce service with your SAP® system.

 - For every order placed on the web, customers come back 3 more times to check on status, track the delivery or download relevant documents.

 - Orders don’t have to be placed on the web in order to be tracked on the web.

 - The time to enter an order isn’t just “typing” time.
 It’s the time required to research the order, fix issues with the order, have discussions with the customer etc.

 - It really shouldn’t take more than 90 days from project start to first production order taken over the web.

 Companies invest in SAP® Integrated B2B sell-side eCommerce websites for two reasons.
 Either they want to:

 - provide their customers a better order management experience, or

 - they want to save on internal processing costs.